actions-marketplace-validations/adracea_gha-sbomb-merge/README.md

 # gha-sbomb-merge
-Merging CycloneDX v1.3 sboms into a single xml
+Merging CycloneDX v1.3/1.4 sboms into a single xml.
+Does not currently support signatures.